-- Personal Plans will be shared with parents each half term by the SENCO - Short term interventions will be shared through termly parents meetings with the class teacher.
+- Parents will be contacted termly and given the opportunity to discuss their child's Personal Learning Plan with the SENCO. - Short term interventions will be shared through parent consultation meetings with the class teacher.

 How are the school governors involved and what are their responsibilities?